-If your licence was issued before 1990 you must obtain an official Spanish translation of the licence, which you can get from the Spanish Embassy in London or from the Real Automobile Club de España if you’re already in Spain.
+If your licence was issued before 1990 you must obtain an official Spanish translation of the licence.
+You can get that from the Spanish Embassy in London or from the Real Automobile Club de España if you’re already in Spain.

-If you are living permanently in Spain the UK Government advises you to apply for a Spanish driving licence.
+If you’re living permanently in Spain the UK Government advises you to apply for a Spanish driving licence.
 This is because they will not issue a UK licence with a overseas address on it, nor will they post a UK licence renewal or application overseas.
-(Spanish driving licences are valid when driving in the UK.)
+Spanish driving licences are valid when driving in the UK.

 If you drive a motorbike, scooter or moped in Spain, make sure your UK licence covers you to drive a bike in Spain.
-There is some confusion over the A category on older UK licenses which appears on the paper part of the licence only and is not accepted by the Spanish traffic office as valid – even though it covers you to drive a bike up to 125cc in the UK.
+There is some confusion over the A category on older UK licenses which appears on the paper part of the licence only.
+This covers you to drive a bike up to 125cc in the UK, but not in Spain.
+It is not accepted by the Spanish traffic office as valid.
+The A category must appear on the plastic card part of the UK licence.
 If in doubt, go to the traffic office with your licence and ask them.